Hebrew 2 (PG)

 - knowledge and understanding of the role of language in general, and Hebrew in particular, in language-based scholarship and research - specific learning outcome for PG students

-This course will be taught over 22 weeks with 3 hours classroom contact per week in language classes.
-An additional 6 hours will be spent in lectures and an further 6 hours will be spent in seminars/tutorials over the 22 week period.
+This module will be taught over 22 weeks with 3 hours classroom contact per week in language classes.
+10 research seminars to be taken within SOAS.

 Scope and syllabus

 The module provides a continuation of the intensive modern Hebrew course, designed for students with at least one year of immersion in Hebrew language.
 The course covers the future tense and some passive forms of the verb, as well as many nominal structures and forms.
 It also aims to enrich the vocabulary and includes selections of Hebrew poetry and unedited prose and newspapers articles on a variety of topics.
 Communicative practice is established through learning language around dialogues and short oral presentations dealing with a range of situations.